myii/ubports-mirscreencast/README.md

     * OK, got to `v0.0.5` automatically with the commit message done properly!
 * Trying with all sorts of updated settings and token authentication.
 * Trying `language: minimal`.
+    * That didn't work but the next step up did: `language: generic`.

 ## Types and the relative version bumps